Wizard Shazam: Publication history

 Created in the 1940s by Bill Parker and C. C. Beck for Fawcett Comics, he is an ancient wizard (Whiz Comics #2 gives his age as 3,000 years) who gives young Billy Batson the power to transform into Captain Marvel.
 Despite the new comic's popularity and theatrical success, Captain Marvel was similar enough to Superman that a court ruled against Fawcett in 1952.
 Two decades after gaining the rights to Captain Marvel, DC Comics began publishing new stories under the title Shazam!.
 This became a problem for DC's lawyers, as the company had abandoned any rights to the Captain Marvel name, and it was now owned by rival Marvel Comics.

 While not part of the first wave of DC's The New 52 2011 line wide relaunch, it was announced at New York Comic Con on October 15, 2011, that Billy Batson would be featured in a backup story, "The Curse of Shazam!" beginning in Justice League (vol. 2) #7 in March 2012.
 It was confirmed by Geoff Johns, DC Comics' chief creative officer and the author of the story, that Billy Batson's alter ego would be called "Shazam" rather than "Captain Marvel" from now on.
 In DC's, 2012 Free Comic Book Day offering called The New 52 FCBD Special #1, it was revealed that seven wizards representing seven different mythologies occupied the Rock of Eternity at the dawn of time in The New 52.
 They harnessed the power of magic to cast out a "Trinity of Sin", which acted as a precursor to the 2013 Trinity War crossover event.
 A younger version of the Wizard is part of this group of wizards.

-Both the wizard and his champion shared the name "Shazam" in the comic book stories published from then until June 2013, but the Wizard later revealed that "Shazam" is an adopted name, and that his original name is Mamaragan.
+Both the wizard and his champion shared the name "Shazam" in the comic book stories published from then until June 2013.
+The Wizard later revealed that "Shazam" is an adopted name, and that his original name is Mamaragan.